 Vermont 501(c)(3) nonprofit organizations, educational institutions, and municipalities are eligible to apply.
 Community groups without tax-exempt status may apply using a fiscal agent.
 A fiscal agent must be a charitable nonprofit 501(c)(3) organization incorporated in Vermont.
-All applicants (or the fiscal agent) must have a D-U-N-S Number.
+All applicants (or the fiscal agent) must have a Unique Entity ID (UEI) from the federal government.
 Proposals from Vermont designated downtowns, village centers, or neighborhood development areas are encouraged.
 Applicants should have strong, supportive community leadership in place to give the project high potential for being completed successfully.
-Individual artists may not apply.